Brand guidelines

 RGB 176, 20, 42

-Red text, icons, links, and thin lines on dark backgrounds (passes WCAG AA).
+Red text, icons, links, and thin lines — brightened on the dark canvas, darkened on the light canvas.
+Both pass WCAG AA.

 Canvas --bg